michaelgrn/michaelgrn.github.io/_pubs/REVEAL18-lenskit.md

 ---
 title: The LKPY Package for Recommender Systems Experiments
-date: 2018-08-13
+date: 2018-10-02
 project: lenskit
 type: paper
 ---

 {: .citation}
 Michael D. Ekstrand.
 2018. ["The LKPY Package for Recommender Systems Experiments"](#).
-In <cite>Proceedings of the REVEAL 2018 Workshop on Offline evaluation for recommender systems at RecSys 2018</cite>.
+In <cite>Proceedings of the REVEAL 2018 Workshop on Offline evaluation for recommender systems, co-located with ACM RecSys 2018</cite>.

 ## Abstract